 Generally, though, the company’s competitors offer similar services at similar prices.
 For example Wealthfront requires a minimum balance of $500 and a flat rate of 0.25%.
 Depending on the account type, Betterment’s fees range from 0.25% - 0.40%.
 The lower-fee option has no minimum balance but doesn’t offer access to a live advisor.
 Ellevest's lower-fee option does offer access to a human advisor in addition to having to minimum balance.
 Betterment Premium requires a minimum account balance of $100,000, which is twice as high as Ellevest Premium's $50,000.
 However, Betterment Premium's fee is lower, at 0.40%.
 Betterment also offers tax-loss harvesting.

-When compared to other robo-advisors, Ellevest offers similar services fora comparable fee though its Premium option is slightly more expensive.
+When compared to other robo-advisors, Ellevest offers similar services for a comparable fee, though its Premium option is slightly more expensive.
 But the rate is still below that of traditional financial advisory firms.
 It also manages an emergency fund at no extra cost.

 Bottom Line: Should You Use Ellevest?